Skip to main content

 Reading only metadata fields

 Each DMAP format consists of metadata and data fields.
 You can read only the metadata fields by passing mode="metadata" to any of the writing functions.
 Note that the generic read function read_dmap will return all fields, as it by nature has no knowledge of the underlying fields.
-Note also that the read functions operating on a file still read the entire file into memory first, so reading metadata only does not largely decrease read times.
+Note also that the read functions operating on a file still read the entire file into memory first, so reading metadata only may not significantly decrease read times.
+Also, bzipped files are fully decompressed before reading begins, so again read times may not be significantly quicker in this mode under certain circumstances.

 Project details